diogojc/diogojc.github.io/_drafts/2020-07-13-insights-platform.md

 The Environments (as-a) service provides on-demand creation of environments with provisioned and configured technology for common workloads.
 The workloads should allow people to discover new insights, prototype ideas and create new solutions.

-The Solutions (as-a) service provides sharing of the IP created in the platform with everyone in the organization through the form of managed multitenant solutions.
+The Solutions (as-a) service provides sharing of the IP created in the platform with everyone in the organization through the form of managed multi-tenant solutions.

 The foundation will be the result of the infrastructure, controls and processes created by the platform team to support the platform digital services.
 This should be the by-product of creating the services and not a goal in of itself.